Kawit

 It is one of the notable places that had a major role in the country's history during the 1800s and 1900s.

 Formerly known as Cavite el Viejo, it is known as the birthplace of Emilio Aguinaldo, the 1st President of the Philippines, who from 1895 to 1897, served as the municipality's chief executive.
 The Aguinaldo home, where independence from Spain was declared on June 12, 1898, is now formally called the Aguinaldo Shrine.

 Etymology

 The name Kawit is derived from the Tagalog word kawit or kalawit (hook) or a larger fishing contraption, which is suggestive of its location at the base of a hook-shaped shoreline along Manila Bay extending to the tip of Cavite City.
 It also refers to the area's traditional pescetarian lifestyle and cuisine.

 Legend, however, gives another version on how the town got its name.
-One day, a Spanish visitor asked a native blacksmith about the name of the village.
-The latter was busy at the time pounding on the anvil a piece of hot metal that looked like a hook.
-He hesitated to speak, not understanding what the stranger was asking, but when pressed for an answer, and thinking that he wanted to know what he was doing, he merely said kawit.
-The Spanish left muttering the word kawit.
-In the course of the time, the word evolved into cauite, and finally cavite.
+One day, a Spanish visitor once asked a native blacksmith the name of the village.
+Preoccupied with hammering a piece of hot metal shaped like a hook, the blacksmith misunderstood and replied kawit, describing his work.
+The Spaniards repeated the word, which over time transformed into Cauite and ultimately into Cavite.